 - Dr. Gene Lindsey, Massachusetts Medical Society

-As required by the Legislature, this Commission has voted on a report to make recommendations on limiting variation in provider pricing.
+As required by the Legislature, this Commission voted on a report to make recommendations on limiting variation in provider pricing.
 The report includes 6 recommendations aimed at enhancing competition, fairness, and cost-effectiveness in the health care market though the reduction of reimbursement disparities:

 1. Act upon the recommendations of the Special Commission on the Health Care Payment System to change the way we pay for and deliver health care services to improve the quality of care and reduce costs.